 The young brand, founded by Jorge Santigosa is produced in Burgos, Spain.
 The brand states that their produce is renewed classics.
 Aimed mainly at men, they have also collaborated with famous Spanish designer, Moises Nieto.

 Despite the fact that the sock season in central Spain is from November to February only, here is another band, supplying as I am guessing the Northern Europe with their colorful socks.
 Although I must now, the team has to work a bit on the variety of offering.

 Topshop: unexpectedly, here you can find some pretty daring designs along with the fashion ones (i.e. ribbed gym socks by Beyonce’s label Ivy Park).

-Oysho: Christmas is the time to get cute socks with deers, bunnies and bears in Oysho.
+Oysho: Christmas is the time to get cute socks with deer, bunnies, and bears in Oysho.
 The rest of the year everything is pretty serious there sockwise.

 &Other Stories: the most trendy ones: great lurex and sheer pairs.

-Besides the official websites, there is an online store from my favourite specialised sock shop in Madrid, that outsource the best sock brands.
-Its about to open , so stay tuned and order the most creative designs from them: www.socksmarket.es
+Besides the official websites, there is an online store from my favourite specialized sock shop in Madrid, that outsource the best sock brands: www.socksmarket.es